GREEK / POLISH

 Until not long ago, the idea of a strike against the war seemed to be just the sign of a possible direction, something difficult to even picture.
 Now we not only see it is possible, but also that Italy is not an isolated case.
 In dozens of cities from Ireland to Greece, from Mexico to Istanbul to Bangkok, marches and blockades for Gaza were organized.
 A massive demonstration took place in Berlin on September 26th, challenging the repression that in these two years has tried to silence as antisemite the protests against the genocide in Palestine while engaging in a systematic prosecution of Arab migrants.
 Besides rearming Germany and promising to make the German army great again, Merz has joined the chorus of European leaders declaring that the welfare system “cannot be financed” anymore and cuts need to be prepared.

-On October 2nd, the third general strike since the beginning of September happened in France, against the austerity measures connected to the approval of the next budget law that made people cry “we block everything”.
-The government said these measures are necessary to confront the raising of public debt, which is increasing due to the massive cuts in taxes for entrepreneurs that has been one of the pillars of macronisme.
+On October 2nd, the third general strike since the beginning of September happened in France, against the austerity measures connected to the approval of the next budget law, which made people cry “We block everything”.
+The government said these measures are necessary to confront the rise of public debt, which is increasing due to the massive cuts in taxes for entrepreneurs that have been one of the pillars of Macronism.
 The attacks on workers have to do not only with working conditions – like two days of holidays less per year with no retribution of any kind – but also substantially with wages and social reproduction, with the government proposing to double the obligatory costs of medicine and cut dozens of thousands of healthcare jobs, causing the outrage of hospital workers who took part massively in the recent strikes, together with transport, public sectors and factory workers.